AlexCharlton/glls/README.md

 `glls-render` causes `define-pipeline` to define several new functions.
 First is `render-PIPELINE-NAME`. `render-PIPELINE-NAME` takes one argument: a renderable object (see [Renderables](#renderables)).

 The `render-PIPELINE-NAME` function works differently depending on whether the `define-pipeline` has been compiled or interpreted (although the end results should stay the same).
-When `define-pipeline` is compiled, the resulting `render-PIPELINE-NAME` function compiled directly to efficient (non-branching) C. When `define-pipeline` is interpreted, `render-PIPELINE-NAME` calls a generic rendering function that is not nearly as fast.
+When `define-pipeline` is compiled, the resulting `render-PIPELINE-NAME` function is compiled directly to efficient (non-branching) C. When `define-pipeline` is interpreted, `render-PIPELINE-NAME` calls a generic rendering function that is not nearly as fast.

 #### Renderables
-In order to use one of the pre-generated render functions, you must have something to render.
+In order to use one of the automatically generated render functions, you must have something to render.
 That’s why `define-pipeline` also defines a function that constructs a renderable object: `make-SHADER-NAME-renderable`.
 This function takes a number of keyword arguments:

 - `vao:` – A VAO such as those returned by [opengl-glew’s `make-vao`](http://api.call-cc.org/doc/opengl-glew/make-vao).
 I.e.: A VAO that binds an array of attributes – for each element in the pipeline – as well as an element array.
 - `mode:` – The drawing mode to use when drawing the elements of the VAO.
 Must be one of (opengl-glew’s): `+points+`, `+line-strip+`, `+line-loop+`, `+lines+`, `+line-strip-adjacency+`, `+triangles+`, `+triangle-strip+`, `+triangle-fan+`, `+triangles-adjacency+`, `+triangle-strip-adjacency+`, or `+patches+`.
 Defaults to `+triangles+`.
 - `n-elements:` – The number of elements (vertices) to draw.
 - `element-type:` – The type of the values in the VAO’s element array.
 Must be one of `+unsigned-byte+`, `+unsigned-short+`, or `+unsigned-int+`.
 - `offset:` – A byte offset to the location of the desired indices to draw.
 - `data:` – An optional pointer to an appropriate glls renderable object.
 If not provided, a fresh renderable object will be created. [gllsRenderable.h](https://github.com/AlexCharlton/glls/blob/master/gllsRender.h) defines the structs used for renderables.
-The are chosen based on the number of uniforms present in the pipeline.
+Which struct is used for a given pipeline is chosen based on the number of uniforms present in the pipeline.

 See the [`glDrawElements` documentation](https://www.opengl.org/sdk/docs/man/html/glDrawElements.xhtml) for more information about these expected arguments.